 The FCSC Board members tried out a Zoom test meeting for their regular date and time (March 26th).
 It was carried out, organized by V.P.
 Sue Mackey, with four “zoomers”, who were satisfied that we could repeat this for the next meeting time, April 23, at 10 a.m.
 (The former Board meetings in 2019 and 2 months of 2020 met in the Englewood Public Library, which is now closed until further notice).

-Due to the Corona Virus, the annual meeting scheduled for May 2nd, 2020, is cancelled for May 2nd; please phone FCSC's new number, listed on the home page of this website for last minute info about a new date.
+Due to the Corona Virus, the annual meeting scheduled for May 2nd, 2020, has been cancelled; please phone FCSC's new number, listed on the home page of this website for last minute info about a new date.

 There are a couple of bills that were passed before the legislature shutdown: